Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 4. Infections: Bacterial, fungal, or yeast infections can cause uncomfortable skin conditions.
 And you know what that means…they’re likely to lick to bring some relief.
 If the licking ends up bringing redness, swelling, or yucky odor, you could be dealing with an infection you’ll want to treat.

 5. Skin Irritations: Hot spots, rashes, or dermatitis can make dogs lick like it’s their full-time job.
-Often, hot spots stem from excessive licking, so it’s the vicious cycle you’re fighting to help keep your dog’s licking to a minimum.
+Often, hot spots stem from constant licking, so it’s the vicious cycle you’re fighting to help keep your dog’s licking to a minimum.
 Use clean ingredients when grooming, and try to keep their skin clean and dry to help prevent some of those issues.

 6. Pain or Discomfort: If something hurts, dogs will lick it.
 It’s their way of trying to heal the area, like a natural band-aid.
 It could be anything from a sore paw to a sore joint, but if you see them licking a lot, it may mean something is painful.